Advertiser Disclosure

 Is food available on Amtrak trains?

-Most Amtrak services feature a Café Car and/or a Dining Car.
-Long-distance trains will feature both cars.
-On some shorter commuter-style trains, you may not have any dining car, though this is usually on a very limited amount of services.
+Most Amtrak services feature a café car or a dining car or both.
+Long-distance trains feature both cars.
+On some shorter, commuter-style trains, you may not have any dining car, though this is usually rare.

 James Larounis's image